3 Best Live Chat Welcome Message Examples For Website Conversion

 - Book Appointment – This feature allows you to fill your week with customer interactions by managing your calendar.
 You can allow people to make an appointment directly into a salesperson's calendar and choose the most convenient time for them.

-- Building Relationships – The customer connection strengthens with advanced Live Chat software that can match an existing customer with a specific sales person and provide a photo of the account manager during the session.
-Just be aware that this feature would have to be integrated into your CRM system.
+- Building Relationships – The customer connection strengthens with advanced customer service chat software that can match an existing customer with a specific sales person and provide a photo of the account manager during the session.
+Just be aware that these chat greetings would have to be integrated into your CRM system.

 - Close deals – Most importantly, Live Chat lets you alleviate concerns during the buyer process, as they are convinced that your product or service is the solution to their problem.
-Building relationships is all about micro-steps helping to close the deal and that's where Live Chat really helps.
+Building relationships is all about micro-steps helping to close the deal and that's where live chat greeting messages for shops can really help.

 Step 1 : The context of the Situation